Stanford University (English)

 All of the students with whom I have worked have gotten into several, if not all of the colleges to which they applied, and many emailed to tell me that the admissions staff complemented them on the high quality of their essays.

 Since my kids are in their early 20s, I understand the complexities of dealing with homework, hobbies, sports, extra-curricular activities and friends.
 Not to mention the distractions of technology.
 But I will work with every student to create a schedule that works for both of us.
 I am an accomplished, innovative, professional freelance copywriter and editor with extensive experience contributing to a variety of companies, websites and publications.
-I am also a freelance essayist helping high school seniors write and edit their … Read more
+I am also a freelance essayist helping high school seniors write and edit their college application essays from start to finish.
+I have coached more than 80 high school seniors

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.